Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Radiation process

 The above upper limit is much larger than the orbital separation $a\sim10^{10}~{\rm cm}$, which means that there is enough magnetic energy driving LPTs in the magnetosphere of the binary system.
 This is also consistent with the magnetic mirror picture that produces the LCDM, see Section \ref{mechanism}.

 The small pulse duty cycles observed in most LPTs, typically in the range of $\Delta t/P \sim (10^{-3}-10^{-1})$ \citep{McSweeney25}, strongly suggest a geometric origin for the pulse profile.
 This naturally leads to the ``lighthouse effect'', analogous to that of radio pulsars.
-Within this framework, the beaming angle can be constrained by the observed pulse duty cycle, \be \Theta_b=\frac{2\pi\Delta t}{P}\simeq0.1~{\rm rad}\fractionz{\Delta t}{100~{\rm s}}\fraction{P}{100~{\rm min}}{-1}. \ee If the radiation is directed along the magnetic field lines or at a specific angle to them (as in the LCDM), the resulting beaming angle is determined by the global geometry of the magnetosphere.
-This principle holds true for both the unipolar-inductor and the magnetosphere-interaction mechanisms, as the emission in both scenarios originates from within the structured magnetic field connecting the two stars (see Figures~\ref{UI} and \ref{MI}).
-Besides, the presence of such a beaming effect has a significant implication for population statistics: the intrinsic number density of the LPT population must be higher than the observed number by a correction factor.
-In the following subsections, we will analyze the specific beaming effects expected for the unipolar-inductor and the magnetosphere-interaction mechanisms, respectively.
+Within this framework, the beaming angle can be constrained by the observed pulse duty cycle, \be \Theta_{\rm obs}=\frac{2\pi\Delta t}{P}\simeq0.1~{\rm rad}\fractionz{\Delta t}{100~{\rm s}}\fraction{P}{100~{\rm min}}{-1}. \ee If the radiation is directed along the magnetic field lines or at a specific angle to them (as in the LCDM discussed in Section \ref{mechanism}), the resulting beaming angle is determined by the global geometry of the magnetosphere.
+This principle holds true for both the unipolar-inductor and the magnetosphere-interaction mechanisms, as the emission in both scenarios depend on the structured magnetic field connecting the two stars (see Figures~\ref{UI} and \ref{MI}).
+Besides, the presence of such a beaming effect has a significant implication for population statistics: the intrinsic number density of the LPT population must be higher than the observed number by a correction factor, see Section \ref{density} in detail.
+In the following subsections, we will first analyze the specific field beaming effects expected for the unipolar-inductor and the magnetosphere-interaction mechanisms, respectively.